-In the third quarter and year to date of fiscal 2018, Selinsing Gold Mine continued generating free cash.
-The capital resources of the Company have been supported for years by free cash generated from the Selinsing Gold Mine production, which have been used to build its strong balance sheet with gold and other metals portfolio in multiple jurisdictions.
-The available free cash generation is declining over the past couple of years primarily due to transition from oxide mining to the sulphide mining stage.
-Once transitioned to sulphide mining, the Selinsing Gold Mine is expected to provide a six year life of mine as reported in the most recent prefeasibility study (the 2016 "PFS") (Sedar filed December 2016 under "NI43-101 Technical Report on Selinsing Gold Mine and Buffalo Reef Project", prepared by Snowden Mining Industry Consultants Pty Ltd).
-Felda Block 7 mining has improved cash flow during the quarter, however, cash on hand and free cash flow are inadequate to support the planned capital required for growth and the Company is seeking disciplined external financing for its on-going business development.
+Selinsing Gold Mine had an original five-year life of mine starting in September 2009 and is still in production to date.
+As a result, the available free cash generation has declined over recent of years primarily due to the transition from oxide mining to the sulphide mining stage.
+Production is anticipated be picked up once transitioned from processing oxide to sulphide ore.
+The most recent prefeasibility study (the 2016 "PFS") (Sedar filed December 2016 under "NI43-101 Technical Report on Selinsing Gold Mine and Buffalo Reef Project", prepared by Snowden Mining Industry Consultants Pty Ltd) reported a six-year life of mine from primarily sulphide reserves.
+Felda Block 7 mining has improved cash flow during the year, however, cash on hand and free cash flow are inadequate to support the planned capital required for growth and the Company is seeking disciplined external financing for its on-going business development.